PNNL-Comp-Mass-Spec/Molecular-Weight-Calculator-DLL/Readme.md

 Update Cell A2 to have c6h6 and cell A2 will change to \
 `78.11184`

+When saving the Excel file, you must save it as a Macro-enabled workbook

 ### Example Excel File

 File [ComputeFormulaMasses.xlsm](https://github.com/PNNL-Comp-Mass-Spec/Molecular-Weight-Calculator-DLL/blob/master/Docs/ComputeFormulaMasses.xlsm)